Don't unpack - there's time for that later. You've just arrived in Las Vegas and already you're hungry for a taste.

 For a taste you won't find elsewhere, try the Catfish Sloppy Joe at Mandalay Bay's RM Seafood or the Braised Oxtail Croquettes Dijonnaise at Rx Boiler Room.
 Or feast at the expansive sushi bar at NOBU inside the Hard Rock Hotel.
 Still hungry?
 You can always find the finest in French fare at Joël Robuchon at MGM Grand.

 Still can't decide?
 It doesn't get any easier at Bacchanal Buffet at Caesars Palace, with more than 500 items, including everything from red velvet pancakes to Chinese dim sum to South Carolina shrimp and grits.

-If you're with an intimate group of less than eight, head to the exclusive é inside Jaleo.
+If you're with a group, head to Jaleo.
 Chef José Andrés' Spanish restaurant at The Cosmopolitan features an eight-seat inner sanctum with a 10- to 12-course dinner of tiny bites eaten sans silverware.
-You must book three months in advance to confirm a seat as this popular space books up fast.

 It's time for dessert, but don't expect the choices to get any easier.
 Wynn Las Vegas' Lakeside Seafood has a dessert cart named Desire.
 And on that cart is where you'll find the bacon chocolate bar made with creamy milk chocolate, fleur de sel and, of course, applewood-smoked bacon.
 The tiramisu and Chocolate Lovers Dessert are as amazing as the view at Top of the World, more than 800 feet above Las Vegas in the Stratosphere Tower.